Coconut butter can be super spendy, and when you can easily make your own, it is a great way to save some money!

 With its high antioxidant properties, coconut butter lasts for awhile (months) in the pantry!!

-If you end up adding some coconut oil to the mixture, it will be slightly more spreadable at room temp (70 degrees or so).
+If you end up adding some avocado oil to the mixture, it will be slightly more spreadable at room temp (70 degrees or so).

 - Toasted Coconut & Chocolate Cookies